wp-plugins/duplicator/readme.txt

 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as:

 * Scheduled backups
-* Cloud Storage to Dropbox, Google Drive, Amazon S3 and FTP
+* Cloud Storage to Dropbox, Google Drive, Microsoft OneDrive, Amazon S3 and FTP/SFTP
 * Multi-threaded to support larger web sites &amp; databases
 * Migrate an entire multisite WordPress network in one shot
 * Install a multisite subsite as a new standalone website